 The Accounting Portal has to refresh its database periodically with data from the Accounting Repository to assure their freshness.
 The system used us SSM [R16], a queue messaging system based on ActiveMQ, which is also used for the communications between sites and the Accounting Repository.
 Since the repository uses it internally for all communications, it is also needed to gather the accounting data from them.
 The SSM system is composed by:

-A SSM loader for each accounting source (multicore, cloud, storage, etc..).
+A SSM loader for each accounting source (multicore, cloud, storage, etc.).
 This daemon waits for messages arriving on a queue and authenticates it with a DN and certificate.
 If the message is deemed valid, it is saved to a spool directory for further processing.

 A DB loader, this daemon monitors the spool directory and if there are messages these are introduced in the DB in order.
-This introduction at present does not delete the previous data in the tables, it only overwrites it, so manual intervention is needed for stale data.
+This introduction at present does not delete the previous data in the tables, it only overwrites it so manual intervention is needed for stale data.

 2.1.2 Metadata Gathering